SimplifyJobs/Summer2025-Internships/README.md

 # Summer 2024 Tech Internships by Pitt CSC & Simplify
 And we're back!
 Use this repo to share and keep track of software, tech, CS, PM, quant internships for **Summer 2024**.
-List maintained by [the Pitt Computer Science Club](https://pittcsc.org/)!
+List maintained by [the Pitt Computer Science Club](https://pittcsc.org/).

-:warning: **This repository is only for internships/co-ops in the United States, Canada or for Remote positions :earth_americas:.**
+:warning: **This repository is only for internships/co-ops in the United States, Canada or for Remote positions :earth_americas:**.

-🧠 For tips on the internship process check out [Zero to Offer](https://www.pittcs.wiki/zero-to-offer) 🧠
+🧠 For tips on the internship process check out [Zero to Offer](https://www.pittcs.wiki/zero-to-offer) 🧠.

 🙏 **Contribute by submitting a [pull request](https://github.com/susam/gitpr#create-pull-request)!
-See the contribution guidelines [here](https://github.com/pittcsc/Summer2023-Internships/blob/dev/CONTRIBUTING.md)!** 🙏
+See the contribution guidelines [here](https://github.com/pittcsc/Summer2023-Internships/blob/dev/CONTRIBUTING.md)** 🙏!

 ---
 <div align="center">